-During fiscal year ended June 30, 1991, the Opera was designated as a beneficiary of a charitable remainder annuity trust in the amount of \$400,000.
+During the fiscal year ended June 30, 1991, the Opera was designated as a beneficiary of a charitable remainder annuity trust in the amount of \$400,000.
 These resources are neither in the possession of, nor under the control of, the Opera.
 The terms of the trust provide that the Opera is to receive an irrevocable distribution of 7.27% at the conclusion of the trust.
 The beneficial interest in the trust is reported at its fair value, which is estimated as the fair value of the underlying trust assets.
 The change in the fair value of the beneficial interest in the trust is recognized in the statement of activities.
+The trust was terminated during the year and all remaining funds were distributed.